tammyk7/auction-mvc/web/manila-training/week-4/day-2/README.md

 import { Routes, Route } from 'react-router-dom'
 ```

-Then let's import our `Home` and `Films` pages using the taditional import statments:
+Then let's import our `Home` and `Films` pages using the traditional import statements:

 ```js
 import Home from './pages/Home'